ANTIDEPRESSANT MEDICATION WITHDRAWAL

-Do you notice negative impacts in your life from taking prescription psychiatric medication?
+Do you notice negative impacts in your life from taking prescription psychiatric medication, such as antidepressants?

-Have you found it difficult to stop taking your psychiatric medications when you have wanted to?
+Have you found it difficult to stop taking your antidepressant when you have wanted to?

-How would it feel to have non-judgmental support in your life to explore the pros and cons of taking psychiatric medications?
+How would it feel to have non-judgmental support in your life to explore the pros and cons of taking antidepressants or other psychiatric medications?

 Helping to Evaluate Your Psychiatric Medication Use